 Speaking of Suva, browse an impressive array of tropical fruit and vegetables at the Suva Municipal Market and buy some souvenirs at the Suva Flea Market.
 Markets are an integral part of city life in Fiji, offering a fascinating insight into the local culture.

 Location: Suva, Viti Levu.
-Add more to the Suva to-do list using the 10 Must-Dos in Suva.
+Add more to the Suva to-do list using the 17 Best Things to Do in Suva.

 28. Go River Tubing on the Navua River

 The Pacific Harbour is renowned for being the “adventure capital of Fiji” with one of the highlights being river tubing on the Navua River.
 Trips with River Tubing Fiji take you to encounter spectacular waterfalls, see epic scenery and visit Fijian villages.
 Find out more about River Tubing Fiji on Viator and Tripadvisor.